-- ► In its relevant part, paragraph 3 of principle 3 of the African Declaration on Internet Rights and Freedoms essentially provides that the right to freedom of expression on the internet 'should not be subject to any restrictions, except those which ... pursue a legitimate aim as expressly listed under international human rights law (namely ... the protection of ... public health ...) ...' - Principle 9.3.b of the Principles of African Freedom of Expression and Access to Information Declaration provides that 'A limitation shall serve a legitimate aim where the objective of the limitation is ... to protect ... public health.' - Article 10(2) of the European Convention on Human Rights specifically provides, in its relevant part, that freedom of expression 'may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society ... for the protection of health ...' - Article 19(3)(b) of the ICCPR specifically provides, in its relevant part, that the exercise of the right to freedom of expression 'may be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for the protection of ... public health ...'
+- Article 10(2) of the European Convention on Human Rights specifically provides in its relevant part that freedom of expression 'may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society ... for the protection of health ...'. - Article 19(3)(b) of the ICCPR specifically provides in its relevant part that the exercise of the right to freedom of expression 'may be subject to certain restrictions, but these shall only be such as are provided by law and are necessary for the protection of ... public health ...'. - Article 2(b) of the American Convention provides that the right to freedom of expression 'shall not be subject to prior censorship but shall be subject to subsequent imposition of liability, which shall be expressly established by law to the extent necessary to ensure the protection of ... public health ...'.

-Protecting public health is a legitimate ground for regulating or even prohibiting expression by the media.
+■ Protecting public health is a legitimate ground for regulating or even prohibiting expression by the media.